Ask us ANYTHING

 No, at SOAPER DUPER we have not tried to create products that are organic.
 Because to be labelled as organic, ingredients have to be grown without pesticides, in controlled soil that has undergone a five-year wash-out period prior to planting.
 All organic ingredients have to be certified – as do the factories that use them – by THE SOIL ASSOCIATION, an added cost that we would rather use to put great stuff into our products.
 All-organic cosmetic and toiletry formulations are notoriously difficult, because organic ingredient options are so limited and not all unprocessed organic ingredients mix well to make ‘nice-to-use’ textures.
 What we have done is focused on including naturally derived ingredients wherever we can, without compromising on our ‘budget- friendly’ ethos, our ‘free-from-the-usual-suspects’ ingredient lists, and (obviously) our quality.

-our products on animals nor do we use animal by-products in any of our formulations.
+We have formulated SOAPER DUPER products to be vegan-friendly.
+We don’t test our products on animals nor do we use animal by-products in any of our formulations.
 Important to note, for purists out there who are parsing, is that products don’t have to be at all natural to be labelled as vegan (plastic microbeads, for instance, which end up in the ocean and are killing scores of fish because they look like food, can technically be classified as vegan).

 In fact, no, and here’s why: while most of our fragrances do include some naturals, experience has taught us that pure plant oils can often cause skin sensitivity and some contain higher levels of allergens.
 (Think about it, the most potent poisons on earth are ‘natural’.)
 Man-made, or mixed-fragrance, compounds are often safer, and we can control them from batch to batch to reduce any potential skin reactions.
 (Our fragrances are also phthalate-free, which according to our chemist, is an impressive achievement.)
 Also, as we’re unwavering on our ‘clean & green at affordable prices’ positioning, loading our formulas up with weather-sensitive essential plant oils would be, from a reliable ingredient supply/steady price perspective, a bit reckless.
 (We were going to say rash, but thought maybe bad choice of words, given the subject matter.)